polarBearYap/used-car-dealership-fyp/README.md

 2. The performance of the pre-trained ARF model is at least good or better than random forest model in offline settings.
 3. The performance of the ARF model was better than random forest model under the influence of drift.

-> Models are trained with normal data in offline settings and trained with drifted data in onine settings.
+> Models are trained with normal data in offline settings and trained with drifted data in online settings.

-> Verification of ARF classifier
+> Verification of the ARF classifier
 <img alt="Verification of ARF classifier" src="./pictures/arf-classifier-verification.png" width="700">

-> Verification of ARF regressor
+> Verification of the ARF regressor
 <img alt="Verification of ARF regressor" src="./pictures/arf-regressor-verification.png" width="700">

-<p align="justify">Furthermore, since the Tree SHAP algorithm from the SHAP library does not directly support the ARF model from the River library, the weights must be manually extracted into a dictionary.</p>
+<p align="justify">Furthermore, since the Tree SHAP API from the SHAP library does not directly support the ARF model from the River library, the weights must be manually extracted into a dictionary.</p>

 ## Project demo
 1. The FYP1 presentation video can be found at https://www.youtube.com/watch?v=coXsj8UFycY.
 FYP1 mainly focuses on theories and proposal.